 For your final day, it’s time to mix adventure with relaxation.
 In the morning take a drive out to the Maui Lava fields where you can hike the Hoapili Trail!
 This path is more of a long walk than a steep hike.
 It will give you a special look at this side of the volcanic island.

 Afterward, head down the road to Mākena State Park.
-This long white sandy beach has fun waves and crystal clear water.
+This long sandy beach has fun waves and crystal clear water.
 Pack a lunch or stop at Jazzy’s food truck for tacos across the street from the entrance.

 If you’re looking for a more something more extreme then plan to hike Waihee Ridge Trail.
 This is the most difficult hike on our itinerary for Maui Hawaii, but the views were spectacular!